 And what about the garden?
 Oh my goodness!
 Burnable mess keeps on accumulating - dry bark and leaves from the big gum trees, dead cordyline leaves, dry trimmings from shrubs and perennials.
 Mess, mess, mess.
 And then some.
 But until the fire ban is lifted, I have to let things be.
 I am not, not, not looking forward to the bonfire season.
 Aargh!
 Horrible thought.

-I've been thoughtfully weeding and trimming in the Willow Tree Garden, which, despite being theoretically under the big irrigation, is horribly dry.
+I've been thoughtfully weeding and trimming in the Stumpy Garden, which, despite being theoretically under the big irrigation, is horribly dry.
 And there's no rain forecast for at least two more weeks.
 I've been trimming the Euphorbias (careful not to splash my face) and pulling out lots of little oak trees.

 Now I'm going back out to trim more floppy Shasta daisies.
 Love them while they're flowering, but oh my they take some cleaning up afterwards!